etienne87/pytorch-stream-dataloader/README.md

 ## Video Example:

 You can run the example/video_dataset.py on any folder containing .mp4!
 This should show you a grid of several videos being read at the same time and delivered with "minimal" latency to pytorch GPU. (well that is the idea at least).
 This indicates a timing around 1 ms to deliver a batch (because the main process is showing the frames and takes time on its own).

 ![](data/example_video.gif)

-## Virtual Camera in front of Planar Image Example:

-This example showcases that you can do completely procedural data streaming to your network (with data-parallelism).

-## Scrapping Articles from internet and streaming them

-COMING SOON

-## Runtimes

-COMING SOON

-## Installation

-COMING SOON